umbraco/UmbracoDocs/13/umbraco-cms/fundamentals/setup/upgrading/version-specific/upgrade-from-8-to-latest.md

 ---
 description: >-
-  Learn how to upgrade your Umbraco 8 project to the latest version of Umbraco CMS.
+  Learn how to upgrade your Umbraco 8 project to Umbraco 10 CMS.
 ---

-# Upgrade from Umbraco 8 to the latest version
+# Upgrade from Umbraco 8 to Umbraco 10

 {% hint style="danger" %}
 It is currently not possible to upgrade directly from **Umbraco 8 to the latest version**.